Butterflies and moths in the garden

 A characteristic of moths are the long feelers,

-antennae.
-They are oftencomb-like or feathery, or filamentous.
-Most
+They are often comb-like or feathery, or filamentous.

 moths have no bright colours (brown, grey, white or black) and often with

 patterns of which help camouflage them during the day.

 tend to have stout and hairy bodies to conserve heat during the cooler nights.

 There’s a coupling of the forewing with the hindwing.
 Unlike

 moths, butterflies generally hold their wings together above their backs when

 The butterflies (family skippers or skipper butterflies (Hesperiidae), family

 Blues (Lycaenidae), family Nymphalidae, family Pieridae) are now on a subpage.